approov/shipfast-api-protection/README.md

 Eureka!
 My bath is overflowing, brb... false alarm.
 Well, we have found quite a nugget here!
 This method, first of all, has been obfuscated.
-So +1 for the developer at least doing that.
+So +1 for the developer for at least doing that.
 In our case this used ProGuard (https://www.guardsquare.com/en/proguard) but other solutions are available.

 However, it is very important to note that you typically **cannot obfuscate public methods** as it is not certain at compile time what will